Sub-exponential mixing of open systems with particle-disk interactions: Existence and Mixing

 Let $\overline{t}_{\min}$ and $\overline{t}_{\max}$ be the minimal and maximal times of travel along a back and forth path originating and ending at $r'$, satisfying $\alpha + \epsilon \leq |\sin(\varphi)| \leq 1-\epsilon$ ($\overline{t}_{\min}$ and $\overline{t}_{\max}$ do not depend on the choice of $r'$).
 By appending this path to end of the path between $r$ and $r'$, we can produce paths from $r$ to $r'$ taking any $t \in [t_{\min}+k\overline{t}_{\min},t_{\max}+k\overline{t}_{\max}]$ with $m+2k$ segments.
 Let $\overline{k} = \min\{k: \overline{t}_{\min} < (t_{\max}-t_{\min})+ k(\overline{t}_{\max}-\overline{t}_{\min})\}$.
 Then for any $\tilde{T} \geq t_{\min}+\overline{k}\overline{t}_{\min}$, there exists a path between $r$ and $r'$ taking time $\tilde{T}$ to complete with the maximal number of segments $m+2\lfloor \frac{T-t_{\min}}{\overline{t}_{\min}} \rfloor$, as desired. $\square$

 \medbreak

-Given Lemma \ref{lemma: path subproblem}, in order to reach $\mathbf{z}'$, we just need to send a particle to reset the disk and to reconnect the paths of particles matching them in an arbitrary manner in $\partial \Gamma_L $ and in $\partial \Gamma_R$.
-For particles that do not reset the disk, $\tilde{T} = T-t_i-t_i'$.
+Given Lemma \ref{lemma: path subproblem}, in order to reach $\mathbf{z}'$, we just need to reconnect the paths of particles $1$ through $k$ originating at $\mathbf{z}$ to the paths of particles $1$ through $k$ ending at $\mathbf{z}'$.
+In addition, we need to select one particle $p_{\omega}$, which will be sent to reset the disk to the desired angular velocity $\omega'$; let $p_{\omega}$ be the particle with the latest first collision with $\partial \Gamma$.
+For particles that do not reset the disk, let $\tilde{T} = T-t_i-t_i'$.